getgetQ/njsAPI/README.md

 A simple todo API made with NodeJS, ExpressJS and MongoDB.
 Can be used as a back-end for learning front-end technologies without making a standalone API for that purpose.

-## Download Instruction

-Run `git clone https://github.com/nomanHasan/todo-api` to download the project to your computer.

 ## Database Setup